 - from third parties such as our related entities, business partners, credit reporting bodies, wholesale or other customers, or your representatives; and

 - from public sources of information such as marketing and similar lists, which are legally acquired by us.

 What happens if you don’t give us your personal information?

 You have the option of not identifying yourself to us, or of providing a pseudonym to be identified by.
-However, if we are unable to collect your personal information, we may not be able to provide you with our products or services, or do business with you, or the organisation with which you are connected.
+However, if we are unable to collect your personal information, we may not be able to provide you with our products or services or do business with you, or the organization with which you are connected.

 Information you give us when you respond to our marketing.